 Mr Tan has broad experience in the retail industry.
 He was the Chief Information Officer of PT Monica Hijaulestari ("MHL") since 2006, responsible for its computer and software information systems and supply chain support services.
 MHL is an operator of specialty stores including "The Body Shop" in Indonesia.
 Prior to that, he was a director of Trimega Business Concepts Pte Ltd and PT Valutrada Indonesia, which were involved in the retail business.
 Mr Tan has also worked for PT Matahari Putra Prima, a retail company listed on the Jakarta Stock Exchange, which previously operated the "Matahari" department stores in Indonesia.
-Mr Tan is currently the Chief Operating Officer of MHL.
+Mr Tan is currently a director of Red Cube Pte Ltd.